Lysent/etigei_exile/README.md

 # etigei_exile
-Heretical successor to the largely incomplete Etigeox Mod.
+Successor to the largely incomplete Etigeox Mod.